ivakoleva/javacourse181112/tasks.md

     * Random person names generator
         ** configure charset (symbols allowed)
         ** configure min/max length per word
-        ** random generator component implementation should be dedicated to be reused ** when producing a name - first letter always upper case, other letters lower case ** words joined using a space
+        ** random generator PizzaPlate implementation should be dedicated to be reused ** when producing a name - first letter always upper case, other letters lower case ** words joined using a space
         ** sample runner, for POC purposes